 Despite all these issues I went out to work the summer after my 30th birthday; not down to any inability due to my differentness but because I was raising our young family of five girls until we realised that Paul was better at it than I; and I never looked back.
 Within a couple of years I had found my calling and with Paul’s blessing I commenced my nurse training at the age of 33 and ultimately became a well respected senior nurse, known for my patience, tact and diplomacy, over the following three decades.
 I became quite adept at controlling my filter and some of the tics and twitches until I was somewhere quiet and out of the way, the sluice room was a good place.

-I am still a solitary bird with no close friends but more often than not I am happy with my own company or that of my close family, many of whom are just as different as I. I would so much prefer it if people could just accept that I am odd or eccentric rather than trying to shoehorn me into “The Spectrum”.
+So as you can see, in my humble opinion, no TV show or actor, however good, can truly get into the nitty gritty of living and coping with all the quirks that being on a slightly different wavelength entails.
+I would so much prefer it if people could just accept that I am odd or eccentric rather than trying to shoehorn me into “The Spectrum”.
 Unless it’s to fight the Mysterons of course!